Sophy Chetwood MBACP www.sophychetwood.com

 Training, qualifications & experience

 As well as my private practice, I have helped young people in secondary school with a range of issues including bullying, family complications, self-harm and OCD.
 I have also been a counsellor at Carers Emotional Support in Crawley offering support to full-time carers.
 For several years I have been a bereavement counsellor at St Peter and St James Hospice.
-I also work at Pavilions in Hove supporting clients (including couples) with alcohol and drug addiction issues.
+I also support clients (including couples) with alcohol and drug addiction issues and belong to the Sussex Drug and Alcohol Counselling Service www.sussexalcoholcounselling.co.uk

 I trained at Wealden Psychology Institute where I gained a Diploma in Integrative Counselling.
 I am a member of the British Association for Counselling and Psychotherapy (BACP).